lloydlobo/lloydlobo/README.md

 <p align="center">
 <h2> 🏂 &nbsp;About me :</h3>
 <p>
 		Hi, I am Lloyd Lobo, a software engineer from India.
-I am enthusiastic about building upon the latest Web Development technologies.
+I am enjoy building upon the latest Web Development technologies.
+I intend to be a servant leader.
 See what I am <a target="_blank"  href="https://www.polywork.com/lloydlobo">up to now</a>:
 </p>
 <p>
     <ul>